 Sorry.
-Sometimes you have to ask a silly 24 question just to make sure the record is clear. that could not be released, you know, as stolen or, you know, something like that, were the seized firearms released to Mrs. Fernandez?
+Sometimes you have to ask a silly 24 question just to make sure the record is clear.

 A To my knowledge, they were.
 The ones that were -- she was eligible to receive, not the stolen, not the machine guns, not the -- the no-nos.
 The legal firearms were transferred to her, to the best of my knowledge.